-Cohen & Cohen Law Group, P.C. represents hardworking construction professionals who have suffered injuries on the job.
+COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. represents hardworking construction professionals who have suffered injuries on the job.
 However, we are not a workers’ compensation law firm.
 We pursue claims against third parties, specifically outside subcontractors or tool manufacturers.

 Simply stated, we pick up where workers’ compensation falls short.

-If you have suffered a hip or knee injury while working on a construction site, place a call to Cohen & Cohen Law Group, P.C.
+If you have suffered a hip or knee injury while working on a construction site, place a call to COHEN & COHEN PERSONAL INJURY LAWYERS, P.C.
 At our Forest Hills law office, Albert Cohen, the founder of our firm, leads a team of personal injury attorneys who provide dedicated advocacy and personalized representation to their clients in the construction industry.
 Contact us to schedule a free initial consultation with a Queens construction accident attorney.

 Life-Changing And Career-Ending Knee And Hip Injuries

 On behalf of clients dealing with the aftermath of a hip or knee injury, we focus on maximizing their compensation through a third-party personal injury claim.
 Specific injuries to the knee or hip include:

 - Hip sprain or strain

 - Hip dislocations or fractures

 - Knee sprain or strain